 The trees gave way to upland grass as the lift came to its end and we walked slowly up a track towards Rifugio Averau, stopping frequently to look at views and mountain flowers.
-We three were the only people around.

 We reached the base of the climb and began a steep traverse across a scree slope to the base of the rock and the start of the via ferrata.
 Here Enrico told us how to conduct ourselves on the iron way.
 He was clear and concise and we felt entirely secure to be with him.
 He told us about the techniques necessary; to use our legs to push up, rather than our arms to pull ourselves up; about the use of the carabiners and about the importance of gloves.

 Along the way we found lots of mountain flowers.

 At the top, we rested and just enjoyed sitting on the stone.
 The views were spectacular as was the sense of achievement.
 It was here that I told Enrico that I was eighty three!
 Mind, I am reasonably fit, a regular walker and not overweight.

 We spent a sobering hour looking around the WW1 fortifications, gun emplacements and accommodation that was used by Italian soldiers in the 1915-18 era.

 A day made possible by Enrico who knew where to take us, how to look after us and who clearly had listened to our wishes.
-Without his local knowledge, his experience and his ability to relate well to people, our day would have been so much poorer.

 We loved the mountain flowers and via ferrata!

+Without his local knowledge, his experience and his ability to relate well to people, our day would have been so much poorer.
 So we had a day in the countryside of the Dolomites filled with experiences for the body, things to reflect on, food for the mind, the senses and the emotions – thank you Enrico!